 - Educate your child.
 Education is the simplest prevention method.
 Teach your child what to look for and how to conduct themselves responsibly online.
 Starting them early with these habits will protect them through their childhood and into their adult years, when it will become increasingly important to know how to protect themselves.

 - Enroll in an identity monitoring program.
 Consider enrolling in a credit and identity monitoring program.
 Experian's IdentityWorksSM family identity theft monitoring plans help you keep an eye on your whole family's personal information to make sure it isn't being misused.
-The free Child ID Scan will search to see if your child's Social Security number has been compromised or if your child has an Experian credit file, which could indicate fraud.
-Periodically check to see if your child has a credit report can also help you keep track of any new accounts or unusual activity appearing under their name.
+Requesting a minor's credit report will check to see if your child has an Experian credit file, which could indicate fraud.
+Periodically checking to see if your child has a credit report can also help you keep track of any new accounts or unusual activity appearing under their name.